lexDAO/moloch/README.md

 * **Summoning Circle** 🕯️🕯️🕯️
 > begin with group of Summoners to vote in other members / decide fair share split going fwd

+* **Summoning Sale** 💰⌛💰
+> Summoning Circle can buy into membership shares at set rate during sale period

 * **Embedded Minion** 🔥👺🔥
 > begin with pre-programmed Minion to execute external txs for member votes